What are the funds used for?

-Our donation committee relies on suggestions by our CCoP members and chapters, our contacts in Spain, the Camino Forums, Egeria House, and communications with hosts on the Camino to identify those businesses that are in most need.
+Other than special projects, our donation committee relies on suggestions by our Canadian Company of Pilgrims (CCoP) members and chapters, our contacts in Spain, the Camino Forums, Egeria House, and communications with hosts on the Camino to identify eligible recipients and projects.
 Our constant communication with these contacts allows us to respond to any need very quickly.
 The committee works together to review and quickly approve the donation requests and then forwards these funds immediately.

-CCoP has already allocated funds to a number of businesses, thanks to generous donations from our members.
-We encourage you to consult our list of these businesses for your future pilgrimages, so you can visit them and identify yourself as a member of CCoP.
+CCoP has already allocated funds to a number of albergues, thanks to generous donations from our members.
+We encourage you to consult our list of these albergues for your future pilgrimages, so you can visit them and identify yourself as a member of CCoP.
 This will allow us to continue building and strengthening the relationships our campaign has begun.
-Our map indicates where these businesses are located.
+Our map indicates where these recipients are located.

 How much should I donate?